Brendonovich/webdirections-2023/slides.md

 - What if `name` _Isn't_ unique?
 - This system doesn't stop us having multiple forms on one page
 - `id` is supposed to be unique on the whole page
+-  If you want to really overengineer your form abstraction, `name` isn't good enough
 - React gives us a solution...

 *click*